ONOToken Price Reaches $0.0001 (ONOT)

-ONOToken (CURRENCY:ONOT) traded 56.3% higher against the US dollar during the 24 hour period ending at 13:00 PM E.T. on January 27th.
-ONOToken has a market cap of $2.20 million and approximately $2,383.00 worth of ONOToken was traded on exchanges in the last 24 hours.
-One ONOToken token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-In the last seven days, ONOToken has traded up 149.6% against the US dollar.
+ONOToken (CURRENCY:ONOT) traded 57.4% higher against the U.S. dollar during the one day period ending at 14:00 PM E.T. on January 30th.
+ONOToken has a market cap of $1.92 million and $111.00 worth of ONOToken was traded on exchanges in the last 24 hours.
+During the last week, ONOToken has traded 182.6% higher against the U.S. dollar.
+One ONOToken token can currently be bought for approximately $0.0001 or 0.00000000 BTC on popular exchanges.

 About ONOToken